MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-release-notes-2302.md

 ---
 title: App Service on Azure Stack Hub 2302 release notes
-description: Learn about what's in the 2302 release for App Service on Azure Stack Hub, the known issues, and where to download the update.
+description: Learn about what's in the 2302 release for App Service on Azure Stack Hub and where to download the update.
 author: apwestgarth
 manager: stefsch